haoqili/MozSecWorld/README.md

 Like other Mozilla projects, MozSecWorld is [completely open source][14].
 Feel free to comment, critique, or contribute.

+MozSecWorld will be hosted at mozsecworld.org before August 12th.

 List of Demos
 ===========